VictoriaChoy/victoriachoy.github.io/README.md

   1.1.1 Enhancement of Students' _Agency_ and _Self-efficacy_

+Conceptualized by Bandura in social cognitive theory, agency “enable[s] people to play a part in their self-development, adaptation, and self-renewal with changing times” (Bandura 2001).

 The 6-year-old trouble-maker boy mentioned previously drew a mind map of an English song about good hygene habits and social distancing.